 - Other tabs offer an overview of Sponsors, and an embedded view of this FAQ page.

 In addition to the formal summit programming, there is an opportunity for any registered summit attendee to host a self-organized session.
+Self-organized sessions are open to all participants and will be included in the overall agenda with searchable tags.
 This might be a panel, discussion space, or a training opportunity, or a space to show a film or share other resources… the format is open.
-Self-organized sessions will be listed on the overall meeting agenda and can include tags to be searchable by geography or interest area.
 Please note: self-organized sessions will not be hosted or monitored by a member of the GPP team.